 - For light and fluffy cupcakes, don’t overmix the batter, as this will make them dense.

 - For moist cupcakes, I use vegetable oil instead of butter.
 I think that together with the buttermilk, they really help the cupcakes stay moist longer.

 - The batter for these cupcakes is different compared to my Classic Vanilla Cupcakes in that it’s thin and more liquidy.
 To make it easier to fill the cupcake liners, I like to pour the batter into a small pitcher and then pour it into the liners.
 That way I don’t drip the batter all over the place while I’m filling the liners.

-- Fill the liners halfway, otherwise the cupcakes will overflow.
-They’ll still taste great, but they won’t be that pretty.
+- Fill the liners ½ to ¾ of the way full, otherwise the cupcakes will overflow.
+They'll still taste great, but they won't be that pretty.

 - This recipe makes 14 cupcakes.
 Instead of lining another cupcake pan with just 2 liners, I use silicone cupcake liners and put them in the oven next to my cupcake pan.
 To make the silicone liners sturdier since they’re not placed in a pan, I use 2 liners for each cupcake.
 That way I avoid using another cupcake pan.